-If you invested capital in a partnership or LTC but didn't take an active part in the day-to-day operation or management of the business, any earnings would be considered passive income.
+If you invested capital in a partnership or LTC but did not take an active part in the day-to-day operation or management of the business, any earnings would be considered passive income.
 Enter this amount at Question 21 unless you've already included it at another Question on your return.

-Also at Question 21 show any other income the partnership or LTC received, eg, sale of:
+Also at Question 21 show any other income the partnership or LTC received, for example sale of: